affinitic/plone-buildout/README.rst

 Make a new project
 ------------------

+First, create a buildout for your project.
+(Adding a buildout repo into github and, ideally, a policy)

 Our buildouts are supposed to be built in the following way:

 * fetch ``bootstrap.py`` from ::